RSG72/MicroBits/README.md

 This project is for the BBC Micro:bit and is written in python.

-This is the first stage for me to create a remote control robot with two radio linked micro:bits.
+This main objective is for me to create a remote control robot with two radio linked micro:bits using a directional keypad and servos.

 The 1st stage will be to get the Keyes Keyer-AD-Key K845037 board interacting correctly with the Micro:bit.
 This is a 5 button (up, down, left, right, "fire") board.